 Donnie Wheat is the Senior Big Data Architect at TMW, with a devotion for business intelligence , data integration, and data science.
 Recently focusing on near real time analytics using Apache NiFi, Donnie has experience providing actionable business intelligence with the Hadoop platform, implementing data warehouses, and delivering transportation optimization.

 Don Bosco Durai (Bosco) is a thought leader in enterprise security and is a committer in open source projects like Apache Ranger, Apache Ambari, and Apache HAWQ.
 He has also contributed towards the security for most of the Hadoop components.
 Bosco was the co-founder of XA Secure, which is the genesis of Apache Ranger.
-Bosco is currently working at Privacera to automate discovery, control, and monitoring of large dataset in Big Data and Cloud.
+Bosco is currently the co-founder of Privacera where he is tackling the data security challenges in modern data architecture, like Big Data and Cloud, where large data set constantly moves between different environments, which can result major security breaches or compliance violation if not managed properly.
+Privacera automates discovery of sensitive data, does transparent encryption/anonymization, manages access policies and monitors access.

 Madhan Neethiraj is an Apache committer and PMC for Apache Atlas and Apache Ranger projects.
 He works at Hortonworks as Sr. Director of Engineering in Enterprise Security Team.
 His contributions include Apache Ranger features like audit framework, stack model, tag-based policies, masking and row-filter policies; and Apache Atlas features like V2 APIs, search enhancements.
 Prior to Hortonworks, Madhan was at Oracle in development of security access management suite, governance and real-time fraud detection/prevention products.
 Prior to Oracle, he was with Bharosa Inc. responsible for the development of real-time fraud detection solution for Financial Institutes, HealthCare and eCommerce.